mhrons/mhrons.github.io/docs/pv_smooth.md

 With "worse GI prediction accuracy", the SPLPF smoothing required 24% - 33% of the ESS energy capacity (ΔGX) used by the LPF method during the selected days, or 19% - 28% of the capacity used by the PLPF method.
 SPLPF eventually required 1.2 - 1.8 times the ESS capacity used by the IPLPF method.
 The SPLPF method put 59% - 77% of the daily energy flow through the accumulator relative to the LPF method, or 63% - 69% of the energy throughput by the PLPF method.
 SPLPF eventually put 1.0 - 1.1 times more  energy through ESS than the IPLPF method.

-Although we haven't analyzed the whole year (the numerical simulation is computationally intensive), the numerical analysis of 4 smoothing methods on several days with various solar intermittency and solar exposure, by 4 filter orders with various prediction error brings a deep insight to the performance of the SPLPF method.
-This performs much better than PLPF and ***with a relatively small prediction error, SPLPF performs close to the ideal smoothing IPLPF.*** The empirical results have been eventualy theoretically proven.
+Although we haven't analyzed the whole year (the numerical simulation is computationally intensive), the numerical analysis of 4 smoothing methods on selected days with various solar intermittency and solar exposure, by 4 filter orders and with various prediction error has brought a deep insight to the SPLPF smoothing performance.
+This method performs much better than PLPF and ***with a relatively small prediction error, SPLPF performs close to the ideal smoothing IPLPF.*** The empirical results have also been theoretically proven.

 ## Graphical display of smoothing
 The following graphs show the smoothing quality and accumulated energy according to the smoothing method and the 3 OLAP dimensions.
 The measured PV data from 2 selected days have been processed and plotted as the following per-day time courses: